OpenFaaS (Functions as a Service) is a framework for building serverless functions with Docker and Kubernetes.

 OpenFaaS makes it simple to turn anything into a serverless function that runs on Linux or Windows through Kubernetes.
 Learn more about OpenFaaS here.

-And then, we used Okteto to show you the advantages of developing directly in Kubernetes while keeping the same developer experience than working on a local machine.
+After which, we used Okteto to show you the advantages of developing directly in Kubernetes while keeping the same developer experience than working on a local machine.
 By developing directly in the cluster you not only gain speed, you also avoid the burden of having to keep Kubernetes and OpenFaaS running in your local machine.

 Working on the Cloud is always better.
 You don’t work on your spreadsheets and listen to media files locally, do you?
 Stop dealing with local environments and become a Cloud Native Developer today!